BLSQ/iaso/docs/pages/dev/how_to/contribute/contribute.en.md

 python manage.py compile_translations
 ```

-These commands will process translation files in specific locations:
+These commands will process translation files all over the project.
-- `hat/locale/fr/LC_MESSAGES/django.po` for the core application
-- `iaso/locale/fr/LC_MESSAGES/django.po` for the Iaso application
-- Additional `.po` files in `plugins/*/locale/*/LC_MESSAGES/django.po` for plugins that use translations

-The commands are designed to only process these specific paths, ignoring any other locations in the project.
+The `make_translations` command also performs checks for missing translations.
+If these tests do not pass, you should add the missing translations using Poedit or by directly editing the `.po` file.

 ### Code reloading